Constrained Hamiltonian Systems and Physics-Informed Neural Networks: Hamilton-Dirac Neural Networks: Numerical experiments

 and the Hamilton-Dirac equations of motion read as follows:

 where

-We train a HDNN so that \eqref{z_net} satisfies Eqs.~\eqref{erho_dxdt}--\eqref{erho_dpydt}, while it preserves the constraint functions $\Phi$, $\Psi$ and the total Hamiltonian $H_t$ (Eqs.~\eqref{erho_Phi}, \eqref{erho_Psi} and \eqref{erho_Ht}, respectively) by minimizing the loss function as defined in Eq.~\eqref{loss_gen}.
-We perform this minimization and additionally we solve the system \eqref{erho_dxdt}--\eqref{erho_dpydt} with the RK45 method and the LSODA algorithm, with initial conditions are $(x_0,y_0,p_{x0},p_{y0})=(0.5,0.5,0.2,0.0)$ and potential function parameters $\alpha =0.1$, $\beta=0.4$.
+We train an HDNN so that \eqref{z_net} satisfies Eqs.~\eqref{erho_dxdt}--\eqref{erho_dpydt}, while it preserves the constraint functions $\Phi$, $\Psi$ and the total Hamiltonian $H_t$ (Eqs.~\eqref{erho_Phi}, \eqref{erho_Psi} and \eqref{erho_Ht}, respectively) by minimizing the loss function as defined in Eq.~\eqref{loss_gen}. {The HDNN is trained for eccentricities of the elliptical constraint \eqref{erho_Phi} ranging from $\epsilon_1=0.0$ to $\epsilon_2=0.4$}.
+We perform this minimization and solve the system \eqref{erho_dxdt}--\eqref{erho_dpydt} with the RK45 method and the LSODA algorithm, with initial conditions $(x_0,y_0,p_{x0},p_{y0})=(0.5,0.5,0.2,0.0)$ and potential function parameters $\alpha =0.1$, $\beta=0.4$.
 For this particular choice of parameters the unrestricted motion is in $1:2$ resonance and has a figure-8 trajectory on the $x-y$ plane (see Fig.~\ref{fig_erho_trajectories}).
-The eccentricity of the elliptical constraint \eqref{erho_Phi} is $\epsilon=0.2$.
-The HDNN solution was trained in the time domain $[0,360]$ using 500 grid points which are stochastically perturbed in each training epoch while for the standard numerical methods we used a grid with 5000 points.
+The HDNN solution was trained in the time domain $[0,300]$ on grid points which are stochastically perturbed in each training epoch, while for the standard numerical methods we used a equidistant grid with 5000 points.
 In the training procedure we employed transfer learning to enhance efficiency.
-Initially, the network underwent training for 10000 epochs within the domain $[0,50]$.
-Subsequently, we gradually extended the domain by $50$ time units until reaching $[0,350]$.
-After each extension, the network underwent another 10,000 epoch training period, totaling 7 training periods with 10000 epochs each.
-The entire training process lasted 5.75 minutes.
+Initially, the network underwent training for 10000 epochs within the domain $[0,50]$ with 500 points.
+Subsequently, we gradually extended the domain by $50$ time units until reaching $[0,300]$.
+After each extension, the network underwent another 10,000 epoch training period, totaling 6 training periods with 10,000 epochs each.
+The number of points was increased from 500 to 1800 in the last training period, and the entire training lasted 30 minutes.